Library: Policy

 (ii) placement provider, or out-of-home Safety Plan monitor, for a child who is in out-of-home placement for 30-calendar days or longer.
 Placements in medical or psychiatric facilities, and out-of-state Interstate Compact for the Placement of Children (ICPC) are excluded; or

-(iii) youth placed in shelter and residential placement settings for 30-calendar days or longer.
+(iii) youth placed in shelter and residential placement settings for 30-calendar days or longer;

-(B) completes the screening process monthly during the required face-to-face child visit with the PRFC, placement provider, or youth placed in shelters and residential placement settings to identify and monitor changes in the child's symptoms and progress in services;
+(B) completes the screening process to identify and monitor changes in the child's symptoms and progress in services; and

-(D) scores the CBHS responses per instructions provided on the forms and reviews the CBHS results with the PRFC, placement provider, or youth including any referral recommendations.
+(C) scores the CBHS responses per instructions provided on the forms and reviews the CBHS results with the PRFC, placement provider, or youth including any referral recommendations.

 (c) Scoring CBHS.
 The "Caseworker Use Only" section on Forms 04TA001E – 04TA012E is provided for scoring and guidance for referral.